Abdelmoneim000/image_cropper/README.md

 The project's dependencies are listed in the [`requirements.txt`](#file:requirements.txt-context) file.
 These include libraries necessary for YOLOv5, image processing, data manipulation, and web service interaction, such as `numpy`, `torch`, `Pillow`, `opencv-python`, and `requests`, among others.

-**Notes:**
+> [!NOTE]
-- Review and update `requirements.txt` regularly to maintain compatibility with latest library versions and security patches.
+> Review and update `requirements.txt` regularly to maintain compatibility with latest library versions and security patches.

-**Warnings:**
+> [!WARNING]
-- Install dependencies in a controlled environment to prevent conflicts with existing Python installations or libraries.
-- Verify compatibility of new library versions with existing codebase before updating dependencies.
+> Install dependencies in a controlled environment to prevent conflicts with existing Python installations or libraries.
+Verify compatibility of new library versions with existing codebase before updating dependencies.

 ## Installation